 No wire transfers are supported.

 This trading platform was built by security professionals, which has helped to make it one of the most popular US based platforms.
 They work hard to comply with financial industry regulations, which increases user confidence.
+If you want to learn more about Bittrex, you can check out our review.

 A secure platform that has shown it can hold up under the strain of high volumes.